Punic people: auDNA

 "All six individuals from the Punic Villamar site were inferred to have substantial levels of ancient north African ancestry (point estimates ranging 20–35%) ...
 Beyond our focal interest in Sardinia, the results from individuals from the Phoenician-Punic sites Monte Sirai and Villamar shed some light on the ancestry of a historically impactful Mediterranean population.
 Notably, they show strong genetic relationships to ancient North-African and eastern Mediterranean sources.

 These results mirror other emerging ancient DNA studies and are not unexpected given that the Punic center of Carthage, on the north African coast itself, has roots in the eastern Mediterranean.
 Interestingly, the Monte Sirai individuals, predating the Villamar individuals by several centuries, show less north African ancestry.
 This could be because they harbor earlier Phoenician ancestry and north African admixture may have been unique to the later Punic context, or because they were individuals from a different ancestral background altogether.
 Estimated north African admixture fractions were much lower in later ancient individuals and present-day Sardinian individuals, in line with previous studies that have observed small but significant African admixture in several present-day south European populations, including Sardinia."

-Two other studies published in 2021 in the journal Annals of Human Biology also show a strong genetic proximity with the populations of North Africa of several individuals from Sardinia and Italy.
-According to Sarno, Cillion, de Fanti, et al. (2021):

-"With respect to the ancient Punic samples from Tharros, it is worth noting how they appear genetically closer to north African populations; indeed, rather than clustering with other modern Sardinians, they instead occupy an intermediate position on the right side of the PCA plot between north African groups and southern European Iberian populations."
+Two other studies also show a certain degree of similarity of several individuals from the suburbs of Imperial Rome (1st–3rd cent.
+CE) with North African and Middle Eastern populations.
+Archaeological and isotopic evidences indicate that these individuals were primarily slaves and freedmen.

-Accorging to de Angelis, Veltre, Romboni, et al. (2021):
+Accorging to De Angelis et al. (2021) published in Annals of Human Biology:

 "The genomic legacy with the south-eastern shores of the Mediterranean Sea and the Central and Western Northern-African coast funerary influence pave the way for considering people buried in QCP [Quarto Cappello del Prete, Italy] as resembling a Punic-derived human group."